marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 {% endhighlight %}

-The Gentoo Linux x86 Handbook can be followed up to step 4, which deals with hard disks configuration.
+The Gentoo Linux x86 Handbook can be followed up to step 4, which covers hard disks configuration.
 I will be using /dev/sda both for boot and root partitions.
 The first step is to create a plain primary boot partition with fdisk, /dev/sda1, and to format it with a Unix-like filesystem, ext4 in this case.